 Alternatively, you can use online IDE

 StackBlitz for Angular development, which is powered by Visual Studio Code.
-Here, StackBlitz IDE is using the Angular template as created by Angular cli tool with no build configuration.
+Here, StackBlitz IDE is using the Angular template as created by the Angular CLI tool with no build configuration.

 Understanding Angular App Folder Structure

-e2e. stands for end to end testing.
-It is the way to ensure correct working of components together to provide desired functionality.
+e2e. stands for end-to-end testing.
+It is the way to ensure the correct working of components together to provide desired functionality.

-node_modules is the place where our all third party library resides, which can be used for development purpose.
+node_modules is the place where our all third-party library resides, which can be used for development purposes.

 App folder is the prominent part of Angular.
 It has all the components and modules of the application.

-Environment folder has two files: environment.prod.ts stores configuration for production environment and environment.ts stores configuration for development environment.
+The environment folder has two files: environment.prod.ts stores configuration for production environment and environment.ts stores configuration for the development environment.

-favicon.ico. is the icon file which is displayed on the browser when you run the application.
+favicon.ico. is the icon file that is displayed on the browser when you run the application.

-index.html is the first html file that is loaded when your application is run on browser.
+index.html is the first HTML file that is loaded when your application is run on the browser.

-Main.ts is doorway for our application.
-It is the typescript file.
+Main.ts is a doorway for our application.
+It is a typescript file.
 Here we can bootstrap(load) our main module using methods.

-Pollyfills.ts is the scripts which eliminates the need to set up everything.
+Pollyfills.ts is the script that eliminates the need to set up everything.
 In the other words, it makes our application compatible with different browsers.
 It bridges the gap between our Angular app and browser.

-style.css is the file where global styles for our application resides.
+style.css is the file where global styles for our application reside.

 tsconfig.app.json has the root files and the compiler options.

-.editorconfig is used to define standard and consistence coding patterns for team development purpose.
+.editorconfig is used to define standard and consistent coding patterns for team development purposes.

-karma.conf.js is the file which is used for unit test.
+karma.conf.js is the file that is used for the unit test.

-package.json is the file which holds metadata for projects such as project name, version and handle dependencies of the project.
+package.json is the file that holds metadata for projects such as project name, version, and handles dependencies of the project.

 tslint.json file checks your code for errors.
-It can be customised according to your own rules.
+It can be customized according to your own rules.